-The Tutors are pleased to announce that Clare Hall now provides a free and confidential College-Based Counselling service for all postgraduate students registered at the College.
+Clare Hall provides a free and confidential College-based counselling service for all postgraduate students registered at the College.
 This is in addition to the University Counselling Service (UCS) which Clare Hall students can also use.

 Many people sort out problems by talking to friends, family or staff in their College or Department.
 Sometimes looking up some information about things that are concerning them is helpful and UCS has a large selection of self-help information available on their website.
 However, there are times when this is not enough, and you may wish to speak to the College-Based Counsellor in a private setting in your College.

 The Clare Hall Counsellor is available on Thursdays during Full Term between 9am and 5pm.
 Please be sure to indicate that you are a member of Clare Hall when you apply for counselling.